The Original Mickey Mouse Club Show

 Aftermath

-The Standells appeared on two television shows in the mid-sixties, The Munsters and The Bing Crosby Show.
-They also appeared with other bands in the film Get Yourself a College Girl (1964), directed by Sidney Miller.
-Their biggest hit at Billboard #11 was Dirty Water, written by their manager, Ed Cobb, to which Dick added a spoken introduction and some ad-lib's.
+They also appeared with other bands in Get Yourself a College Girl (1964), directed by Sidney Miller.
+Their biggest hit at Billboard #11 was Dirty Water, written by their manager, Ed Cobb, to which Dick added a spoken introduction and ad-lib's.
 The band made five albums all together, and did one more film, Riot on Sunset Strip (1967) with Tim Rooney.

 In 1968 Dick left the Standells to record solo.
 Still using Ed Cobb as his manager, he recorded an album called First Evolution, and released a couple of songs from it as singles, but found his style couldn't compete with the acid rock from San Francisco then becoming popular.
 Since then he has managed a restaurant, worked for a construction equipment company, and driven limousines in Los Angeles, where he now lives.

+Dick appeared with thirty other Mouseketeers on the 25th Anniversary special in 1980.
 Dirty Water became the Boston Red Sox's official theme song in 1997.
-In 2004, and again in 2005, Dick and the other former Standells got together to play the song live before a Red Sox World Series game.
+In 2004, and again in 2005, Dick and the other former Standells got together to play the song live before Red Sox World Series games.
+Dick passed away from cancer on November 29, 2013 in Fountain Valley, California.